Rohitpatil2000/M1_Game_bouncingball/1_Requirement/Requirement.md

 Requirements of Bouncing Ball Game

--Capture al,the requirements with respect to system, module, interface,testing,functional and Non functional
+-Capture all, the requirements with respect to system, module, interface,testing,functional and Non functional

 -Planning Basic Planning of the game through the study of moving of the paddle using keys.